csgames/comp-2017-cscoins/README.md

 Finally, the solution string is hashed with SHA256 and the result compared to the prefix provided by the Central Authority server.
 If it does match, the miner can submit the nonce used to generate the challenge and get awarded a CSCoin!

-Else, the miner needs to try again with a new random nonce, generate a new challenge dataset, sort it, and keep trying until a solution hash matches the wanted prefix.
+Otherwise, the miner needs to try again with a new random nonce, generate a new challenge dataset, sort it, and keep trying until a solution hash matches the wanted prefix.
 ### Example

 The miner starts by requesting the current challenge properties from the Central Authority.
 It gives it the first challenge: